wwnorton/style/packages/prettier-config-norton/README.md

 ## Installation

-You'll also need a compatible version of Prettier which is a peer dependencies.
+You'll also need a compatible version of Prettier which is a peer dependency.
 The preferred way to install requires [npx](https://github.com/zkat/npx), which comes with NPM 5+:

 ```sh
 npx install-peerdeps --dev prettier-config-norton